O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 **3. Integration with System Contracts and Uniswap:**
 - The module supports deploying key system contracts and functionalities such as Uniswap and wrapped ZETA (a representation of ZetaChain's native token on external chains).
-- These integrations are crucial for enabling seamless liquidity and exchange functionalities within the ZetaChain ecosystem.
+- These integrations enable seamless liquidity and exchange functionalities within the ZetaChain ecosystem.

 **4. Omnichain Smart Contract Interactions:**
 - The module allows for the depositing of ZRC20 tokens to omnichain smart contracts.